abrobston/abrobston/README.md

 I'm a full-stack software developer and team lead.
-I have worked mostly in .NET frameworks lately.
+I have worked mostly in .NET frameworks lately, with an increasing amount of TypeScript.
 My recent colleagues would tell you I specialize in:

 - Microsoft SQL Server performance
 - Technical mentorship and leadership